Specialized's Riata Mountain Shoes are as comfortable as they are…

 Bontrager's RL Road Shoes deliver the features to maximize your ride.
 They…

-When you’re out on the trail, you want your gear to do everything you…
+When you’re out on the trail, you need your gear to simply perform without…

 Designed for pushing the limits of enduro racing and trail riding,…